 ― Jurgen Gouws

-Originally from the Eastern Cape, Intellego owner and winemaker Jurgen now calls the Swartland home.
+Intellego Wines owner and winemaker, Jurgen Gouws, is originally from the Eastern Cape but now calls the Swartland home.
 He has worked with some of that area’s most celebrated names (Eben Sadie, Tom Lubbe, Craig Hawkins).
 Jurgen’s cartoonishly idiosyncratic labels are one of his hallmarks.

 Jurgen favours a natural approach – think organic farming and minimal intervention (no yeast, acid, enzymes or fining; limited sulphur and filtration) in the cellar.
 He currently makes the wines at Annex Kloof.

 The Intellego Chenin Blanc is a quintessential expression of the variety in the Swartland.
 Preserved lemon, hay, basil stem and salt all featuring on a palate that satiates thirst.
 Classy stuff.
 Jurgen has produced a single vineyard Chenin Blanc called The Story of Harry in the past.
 We hope he does again.